How We Chose Money’s Best Cars & SUVs of 2025

+Anyone shopping for a new car is confronted with a dizzying array of options.
 Sedan or subcompact?
 Car or SUV?
 Gas or electric?
-And once you've settled on the wheels you want, you still need to select the model that's best for your needs and budget.
+And once you've settled on the wheels you want, you still need to select the model (or "trim," as the industry calls it) of the car that's best for your needs and budget.

-We evaluated vehicles across 10 categories to pick the very best choices for new car buyers.
+We evaluated vehicles across 11 categories to pick more than 50 we judged to be the best picks.
 Here’s how we arrived at our recommendations.

 Vehicle Categories

 We've included all of the traditional vehicle types, including minivans and cars, pickup trucks and SUVs in various sizes.
 We picked luxury vehicles in a few categories, too.
-However, because of our focus on value, we limited our selection in nearly every case to entries that cost no more than $75,000.
-(We made two little exceptions and went over that dollar figure in the luxury car and sports car categories.)
+However, because of our focus on value, our selections cost no more than about $50,000 — at least in the entry-level ("base") model, whose price we list with each car.

 We also added from categories based on new fuel sources and technologies.
 These include: